cjacker/opensource-toolchain-ch32v/README.md

 # How to update firmware of WCH-Link/E

-**NOTE:** If you have windows system, you can update WCH-Link/WCH-LinkE firmware by [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html). it will popup a window to ask you update or not when connect to the target.
+**NOTE:** If you have windows system, you can update WCH-Link/WCH-LinkE firmware by [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).

-If you don't use windows, please follow below steps to update the firmware.
+If you don't use windows, please follow below steps to update the firmware of WCH-Link/LinkE

 ## Download latest firmwares

 Official firmwares from WCH can be extracted from [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
 Download and extract it, find the `Firmware_Link` dir:
 ```
 Firmware_Link/
-├── WCH-Link_APP_IAP_ARM.bin   # DAP firmware for WCH-Link
+├── WCH-Link_APP_IAP_ARM.bin   # ARM DAP firmware for WCH-Link
-├── WCH-Link_APP_IAP_RV.bin    # RVSWD firmware for WCH-Link
+├── WCH-Link_APP_IAP_RV.bin    # RV SWD firmware for WCH-Link
 ├── WCH-LinkE-APP-IAP.bin      # firmware for WCH-LinkE

 ```